shumwaymark/sentinelcam/README.rst

 - Except for when the subject is gazing directly at the camera, collected images often present profile views and oblique perspectives.
 - Persons may be actively moving through the field of view, and not stationary.
-This can sometimes result in images containing motion aftifacts resulting in blurry, appearingly out of focus, faces.
+This can sometimes result in images containing motion artifacts resulting in blurry, apparently out of focus, faces.
 - At high frame rates, a single Outpost event can potentially capture hundreds of images containing facial data.
 - Only a few of these images might result in a recognition result with high confidence.
-- A much smaller subset of those images might have the quality needed for use as feedback to improve the recognition model.
+- A much smaller subset of those images might have the desired quality for use as feedback to improve the recognition model.
-- Sometimes, faiures in recognition tasks result from the introduction of new individuals not seen before.
+- Sometimes, failures in recognition tasks result from the introduction of new individuals not seen before.
 - The system needs to be able to discern the difference, and attempt to remember each new person so that they can be recognized in the future.